madpl1239/HornerDiagram/README.md

 - we use it to divide polynomials by a polynomial, but only of the first degree.

-- to calculate the value of polynomials for a given argument.<br><br>
+- to calculate the value of polynomials for a given argument.<br /><br />
 We will deal with the second case.
-We have the following polynomial:<br /><br />
+We have the following polynomial:
 $`f(x) = ax^2 + bx + c`$, which can also be written like this

 $`f(x) = x(ax + b) + c`$